pinskylab/kelpEVOL_fq_gz_processing/README.md

 ### If you run `Multi_FASTQC.sh` multiple times...

-you will generate multiple directories of metadata.
+you may generate multiple directories of metadata.
+However, we have now set `Multiqc_FASTQC.sh` to overwrite existing multiqc reports with the same name.
 Please either delete the erroneous dirs or add `_deprecated` to the dir that's created.
 Any metadata file with `deprecated` in its path will be ignored by the scripts in the [`process_sequencing_metadata` repo](https://github.com/philippinespire/process_sequencing_metadata), which aggregates sequencing metadata across species.

 ---